 She's right.
 Little girls across the country are wearing her number.
 They're emulating her swing in hopes of being the next Jocelyn Alo.
 But it takes a dad or a coach or a family member to put in the work alongside the athlete to make that happen.
 Jocelyn Alo wasn't created overnight.
 It was a long, time-consuming, sweat-filled journey, one that was spent mostly with her dad.

 "We've literally been through everything together," Jocelyn Alo told KHON2.
 "He's my best friend and I seriously wouldn't have it any other way."

 The moment that captured that all?
-When she won a national championship over Florida State last year.
+When she won a national championship over Florida State in 2021.
 Jocelyn couldn't help but tear up when she hugged her dad.

 "I starting crying and I was just like, 'We did it, Dad,'" Jocelyn said.
 "It was just a really cool moment for us to have and he's been with me through a lot of stuff so just to finally have that 'on top' moment was awesome."

 Jocelyn added another ring after the Sooners beat Texas in the 2022 WCWS Finals.
 She also was drafted first overall in the inaugural Women's Professional Fastpitch Draft by the Smash It Sports Vipers.
 However, she was traded to the Oklahoma City Spark in November 2022, which will let hometown fans see her hit home runs.
 In the year since she made history, she's also come out with her own signature bat with Rawlings that little girls around the country can use.

 None of what she's accomplished would've been possible without the love, support and dedication of her father, Levi.

 Get the biggest and best sports news sent directly to your inbox.